The Club has recently acquired four Glide One single sculls that are ex demo boats available at an exceptionally good price.

 The Glide sculling boats will therefore enable more members to take to the water and help the club to retain the interest of existing members, an important consideration now that a return to rowing in crew boats looks some way off.
 Their use as a community outreach boat and in conjunction with the club’s Learn to Row courses will provide a means for generating additional income.

 The Rowing & Coaching Committee along with Community Coach Tim Morris have been working on the development of our Learn to Row courses and modifying what we offer in order to comply with social distancing regulations.
-We will be launching these as soon as we get clearance from British Rowing.
+We expect to be able to launch these in August as soon as we get clearance from British Rowing.

 Some members have been going beyond the call of duty in order to provide support to the care sector.
 Tom Dower of the Masters squad helped to organise the Visors for Victory initiative through University Technical College South Durham of which he is Principal, raising funds to aid the supply of much needed Personal Protective Equipment for health care workers and delivering over 3000 visors to organisations across the North East.
 Aided by public donations Modern Persian Kitchen which is co-owned by Debbie Jahangiry from the Daytime rowers has delivered over 2000 meals in 12 weeks to staff at James Cook Hospital, the University Hospital of North Durham and North Tees Hospital, as well as to various care homes and local pharmacies.